From the fallback rule book, does it transpire what the graph below represents? If not, continue reading!

-Now that this Christmas tree-like has been interpreted, does what it represent transpires from the fallback rate adjustment rule book?
-If not, maybe it would be beneficial to discuss all those elements with professionals that have investigated them and many others minutiae for several years.
+Now that this Christmas tree-like has been interpreted, does what it represents transpires to you from the fallback rate adjustment rule book?
+If not, maybe it would be beneficial for you to discuss all those elements with professionals that have investigated them and many others minutiae for several years.

 All the graphs and figures reported in this blog have been obtained using production grade code and market data.
 The fallback trades are produced using Fallback Transformers tools and libraries developed since 2018.
 Contact us for more details about those tools.